 Hiking Tumalo Mountain is popular during the summer months, but it can also be enjoyed throughout winter with activities like snowshoeing or skiing.

-The Tumalo Falls are a sight to see!
+The Tumalo Falls make a perfect picnic stop as they are quite the sight to see!

 Trillium Lake is 60 miles from Portland and offers a relatively easy 2-mile round trip trek, offering beautiful views of Mount Hood National Forest.